Mariam-Hany908/Loan-Prediction/README.md

 - *Decision Tree* → interpretable rules but prone to overfitting without tuning.
 - *Random Forest* → more robust, reduces overfitting, and achieved the *best accuracy* after tuning.

- *Final Takeaway*: In My Opinion Decision Tree with drid search is the best model
+ *Final Takeaway*: In My Opinion Decision Tree with drid search is the best model because it achieved the same accuracy as Random Forest with much lower computational cost